 Looking to Make a Difference?
 There’s a Role for You.

-We are always looking for passionate people who are willing to dedicate their time and skills.
-Scroll down and check out our open volunteer roles in Los Angeles and Orange County.
+We are always seeking passionate individuals who are willing to dedicate their time and skills.
+Please scroll down to explore our current volunteer opportunities.
 Click the link to apply when you see something that’s right for you.
 When applying, choose “Other” in the drop-down menu and fill in the volunteer position you’re applying for.

 Mentoring is the heart of Minds Matter’s vision for change.
-Being a sustained presence in a student’s life can transform them personally and academically.
-You’ll see your tangible impact on your student as they learn and grow.
+A sustained presence in a student’s life can transform them personally and academically.
+You’ll see your tangible impact on your students as they learn and grow.
 You may also be surprised by how much you will grow through the experience.

 Mentors are not doing this alone.
 They are supported in their role by team leads, program heads, writing coaches, summer program heads, college counselors, and staff, but your own experiences in college, career, and life are invaluable.
-Our program is structured so you can build long-term relationships with your student and other volunteers.
-What makes a great mentor is an empathetic listener, a willingness to make a long-term commitment, uniting behind the dreams a student has for their future, helping your student turn barriers and challenges into opportunities, and having an openness to learn and grow yourself.
+Our program is structured to enable you to build long-term relationships with your students and other volunteers.
+What makes a great mentor is being an empathetic listener, making a long-term commitment, uniting behind the dreams a student has for their future, helping your student turn barriers and challenges into opportunities, and being open to learning and growing yourself.

 Join a community of like-minded individuals dedicated to overcoming educational inequities.